StarpTech/graphql-registry/README.md

 ## Alpha version

 GraphQL Registry is currently highly under development.
 It means that we are still working on essential features like production-ready schema management, graph metrics and development tooling.
-GraphQl Registry can be evaluated anytime.
+GraphQL Registry can be evaluated anytime.
 Every feature is covered by integration tests.
 We rely on your feedback and sponsorship.
 Feel free to open an issue or feature request!

 ## Contributing